EXPLORE THE CITY CENTER TO DISCOVER BELGIUM'S HISTORY AND CULTURE

 - Red Star Line Museum - 2.5 km

-Found inside the hotel, Aquatopia features 35 aquariums filled with fish, sharks, piranhas, rays, and octopi.
-Visitors can learn more about the rainforests, rivers, caves, coral reefs and ocean bottoms that provide homes for these fascinating animals through educational programs and interactive displays.
+Next door to the hotel, Aquatopia features 35 aquariums filled with fish, sharks, piranhas, rays, and octopi.
+Through educational programs and interactive displays, visitors can learn more about the rainforests, rivers, caves, coral reefs and ocean bottoms that provide homes for these fascinating animals.

 Popular with tourists and locals alike, the Antwerp Zoo is located next to Central Station and provides a home for more than 5,000 animals of 950 different species.
 The zoo is especially focused on protecting endangered animals like bonobos and okapi.